maxdemaio/hack-computer/README.md

 ## Hardware platform

-### 1. Boolean Logic
+### 1. Boolean Logic and Gates

-Various basic logic gates are introduced, and all gates are implemented based on nand gates
+Various basic logic gates (built from transistors) are introduced, and all gates are implemented based on nand/nor gates.
+Every Boolean function can be expressed using three Boolean operators: And, Or, and Not.

 - and and16
 - dmux dmux4way dmux8way